 dig +cd yourdomain.com @8.8.8.8

 +cd (checking disabled) bypasses validation.
-If this returns the right answer but the non-+cd query returns SERVFAIL, the records are correct but DNSSEC is broken — confirming this article’s diagnosis.
+If this returns the right answer but the plain query returns SERVFAIL, your records are correct and DNSSEC is broken — exactly the case this article fixes.
+Cross-check the EDE code from the intro to pick the matching cause before you touch the registrar.

 Step 2: Regenerate the DS from the live DNSKEY